Informational

 By setting up a well-structured robots.txt file, you can ensure search engines focus on the right areas, giving your SEO strategy the boost it deserves.

-Why is Robots.txt Important for SEO?
+Why is Robots.txt Important for Seo?

 A robots.txt file can make or break your site's SEO performance.
 By using it wisely, you can ensure that search engines focus on the right content and ignore what doesn't need to be indexed.